 How do you start a team presentation?
 Who ends a team presentation?
-How do you seamlessly hand over to the next presenter or who fields questions from the audience?
+How do you seamlessly hand over to the next presenter, or who fields questions from the audience?

 In this blog post we discuss how teams can collaborate to plan, practise and present successfully as a group.

-1. Know your roles within the team
+3. Know your roles within the team

 Why this is important: Assigning roles based on peoples’ strengths will create accountability and ensure things don’t fall through the cracks.

+Take the time to assess your team – of course you will select people to present certain sections within the presentation based on their expertise and experience.
 But you should also consider some additional factors.
-E.g. some may be better at explaining and simplifying difficult-to-understand ideas while others are good at engaging the audience and providing supporting information through humour, videos and interesting case studies.
+E.g. some people may be better at explaining and simplifying difficult-to-understand ideas while others are good at engaging the audience and providing supporting information through humour, videos and interesting case studies.

 But who takes accountability for things like design, delivery, questions and setting the boardroom up?